Mitophagy

 Autophagosome engulfment of mitochondria in Purkinje cell soma.
 Vacuoles containing mitochondria are marked with asterisks.

 Mitophagy is the selective degradation of mitochondria by autophagy.
 It often occurs to defective mitochondria following damage or stress.
 The process of mitophagy was first described in 1915 by Margaret Reed Lewis and Warren Harmon Lewis.
 Ashford and Porter used electron microscopy to observe mitochondrial fragments in liver lysosomes by 1962, and a 1977 report suggested that "mitochondria develop functional alterations which would activate autophagy."
-The term "mitophagy" was coined by J.J.
-Lemasters et al. in 2005, though earlier uses dating back to at least 1998 can be found.
+The term "mitophagy" became common after J.J.
+Lemasters et al. adopted it in 2005, though uses date back to at least 1998.

 Mitophagy is key in keeping the cell healthy.
 It promotes turnover of mitochondria and prevents accumulation of dysfunctional mitochondria which can lead to cellular degeneration.
 It is mediated by Atg32 (in yeast) and NIX and its regulator BNIP3 in mammals.
 Mitophagy is regulated by PINK1 and parkin proteins.
-In addition to the selective removal of damaged mitochondria, mitophagy is also required to adjust mitochondrial numbers to changing cellular metabolic needs, for steady-state mitochondrial turnover, and during certain cellular developmental stages, such as during cellular differentiation of red blood cells.
+In addition to the selective removal of damaged mitochondria, mitophagy is also required to adjust mitochondrial numbers to changing cellular metabolic needs, for steady-state mitochondrial turnover, and during certain cellular developmental stages, such as during differentiation of red blood cells.

 Role

-Organelles and bits of cytoplasm are sequestered and targeted for degradation by the lysosome for hydrolytic digestion by a process known as autophagy.
-Mitochondria metabolism leads to the creation of by-products that lead to DNA damage and mutations.
-Therefore, a healthy population of mitochondria is critical for the well-being of cells.
+Organelles and bits of cytoplasm are sequestered and targeted for degradation by the lysosome for hydrolytic digestion via autophagy.
+Dysregulated mitochondrial metabolism leads to the creation of by-products that lead to DNA damage and mutations.
+A healthy population of mitochondria is critical for cellular health.
 Previously it was thought that targeted degradation of mitochondria was a stochastic event, but accumulating evidence suggest that mitophagy is a selective process.

 Generation of adenosine triphosphate (ATP) by oxidative phosphorylation leads to the production of various reactive oxygen species (ROS) in the mitochondria, and submitochondrial particles.
-Formation of ROS as a mitochondrial waste product will eventually lead to cytotoxicity and cell death.
-Because of their role in metabolism, mitochondria are very susceptible to ROS damage.
+Formation of ROS as a mitochondrial waste product leads to cytotoxicity and cell death.
+Mitochondria are susceptible to ROS damage.
 Damaged mitochondria cause a depletion in ATP and a release of cytochrome c, which leads to activation of caspases and onset of apoptosis.
-Mitochondrial damage is not caused solely by oxidative stress or disease processes; normal mitochondria will eventually accumulate oxidative damage hallmarks overtime, which can be deleterious to mitochondria as well as to the cell.
-These faulty mitochondria can further deplete the cell of ATP, increase production of ROS, and release proapoptotic proteins such as caspases.
+Mitochondrial damage is not caused solely by oxidative stress or disease processes; normal mitochondria accumulate oxidative damage hallmarks over time, which can damage mitochondria and the cell.
+These faulty mitochondria can further deplete ATP, increase production of ROS, and release proapoptotic proteins such as caspases.

-Because of the danger of having damaged mitochondria in the cell, the timely elimination of damaged and aged mitochondria is essential for maintaining the integrity of the cell.
-This turnover process consists of the sequestration and hydrolytic degradation by the lysosome, a process also known as mitophagy.

 Mitochondrial depletion reduces a spectrum of senescence effectors and phenotypes while preserving ATP production via enhanced glycolysis.